tek256/astera/README.md

 - Lots of code hardening
 - Pedantic fixes
 - Basic Game, Audio, Input, and UI Examples created

-May 8, 2020
-- Static building
-- Working on examples
-- Refactored UI to context based usage (non-global)

 For older changes see docs/changelog-archive.txt
 ```